 Original Issue Discount (OID) in header of articles

 Original issue discount (OID) is a form of interest.
-It usually occurs when institutions issue bonds at a price less than their redemption value at maturity.
-The difference between these 2 amounts is the OID.
+It usually occurs when companies issue bonds at a price less than their redemption value at maturity.
+The difference between these two amounts is the OID.

 For bonds issued after 1984, the OID is treated as interest.
 It's taxable as it accrues over the term of the bond.
 You also get to increase your basis in the bond by the amount of OID included in income.
 This reduces your capital gain -- or increases your loss -- when you sell it.

 If the bond was issued before 1985, special rules apply: